-For those who don’t already know, the US production company behind the Game of Thrones TV series “picked Dubrovnik – Pearl of the Adriatic – as the setting for the capital city of Westeros, King’s Landing”.
-It was an excellent choice for many reasons, not only Dubrovnik’s stunning medieval beauty.
+For those who don’t already know, the US production company behind the Game of Thrones TV series “picked Dubrovnik – Pearl of the Adriatic – as the setting for the capital city of Westeros, King’s Landing”. it was an excellent choice for many reasons, and not only Dubrovnik’s stunning medieval beauty.

-I don’t know if writer George R. R. Martin visited Dubrovnik, but it’s a shame if he didn’t since it’s undeniably the perfect setting for his novels.
+I don’t know if writer George R. R. Martin visited Dubrovnik, but it’s a shame if he didn’t, since it’s undeniably the perfect setting for his novels.
 Filming of episodes also occurred in Canada, Ireland, Spain, Morocco, and Malta.

 Ironically, Dubrovnik is a “capital city in its own right – of the now extinct Republic of Ragusa”.